By: Amy Zelazny

 The Negative CTE Revolution for Defense Optics

 Enter ALLVAR Alloys!
-ALLVAR Alloys are the only materials in the world that have a negative coefficient of thermal expansion (Negative CTE), allowing you to:
+ALLVAR Alloys are the only metals in the world that have a negative coefficient of thermal expansion (Negative CTE), allowing you to:

 - Create ultra-stable imaging systems by maintaining mechanical alignment and stability over thermal extremes